3 in stock

 Château Figeac is a wine estate in Saint-Emilion.
 It is one of the largest estates in Saint-Emilion with 54 hectares, including 40 hectares of vines, in the Gironde.
 Located on the edge of its neighboring town Pomerol it is only 3 kilometers from Saint-Emilion.
 In AOC Saint-Emilion, Chateau Figeac is rated first great growth classified B in the last classification of Saint-Emilion wines in 2006.

 What are the specificities of Château Figeac?

-An equally atypical grape variety, favouring long ageing, similar to that of the Médoc since it is composed of:
+A grape variety also atypical, favoring a long storage, approaching that of the Medoc since it is composed of: